abilian/nua/doc/src/user/cli.md

 # Using the Command Line Interface

-## Bulding packages
+## Interacting with Nua

+TODO

 ## Managing the orchestrator

-Currently, the orchestrator is managed using the following commands:
+Currently, the orchestrator is managed using the following commands.

+These are normallay not needed for a regular use of Nua.

 ```
 $ nua-orchestrator --help